percona/portal-doc/docs/advisors/checks/mysql-warnings-not-being-logged.md

-# warnings not being logged
+# Warnings are not being logged

 ## Description

-Ignoring warnings from being printed on the error.log might result in some important messages being ignored.
+The `log_error_verbosity` setting determines if the error log contains ERROR, WARNING, and INFORMATION messages.
+If WARNING messages are not printed to the error log important information may be ignored.

-See https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_log_error_verbosity  for more information
+See [log_error_verbosity](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_log_error_verbosity) for more information

 ## Rule

 ```
 For MySQL/PS
-Check  if log_error_verbosity < 2
+Check  if `log_error_verbosity` < 2
 For MariaDB
-Check if log_warnings < 2:
+Check if `log_warnings` < 2:
 ```

 ## Resolution

-Please consider setting log_error_verbosity to a value of 2 or larger (log_warnings >= 2 for MariaDB) to avoid ignoring warnings from being printed on the error.log
+Please consider setting `log_error_verbosity` to a value of 2 or larger (log_warnings >= 2 for MariaDB) to avoid ignoring WARNING messages.

 ## Need more support from Percona?

 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.

 [Learn more :fontawesome-solid-paper-plane:](https://per.co.na/subscribe){ .md-button }